barumau/pandunia/docs/eo/G-PoS.md

 ## Simpla sed potenca gramatiko

-Panlingvo has a grammar that is systematic, regular and also very flexible.
+Pandunio has a grammar that is systematic, regular and also very flexible.
 There is a simple root-and-ending system at the core of the grammar.
 Every word is made of one or more roots and an ending, which is attached to the root.

-Panlingvo uses a simple array of five vowel endings, which indicate clearly the word class of every word.
+Pandunio uses a simple array of five vowel endings, which indicate clearly the word class of every word.

 - Substantivoj finiĝas per *-e*, e.g. *buke* 'book'.
 - Adjektivoj finiĝas per *-i*, e.g. *buki* 'bookish'